-Combat it: prevent dryness, flakiness, and tightness by keeping hydrated and well-moisturized.
+Combat dryness, flakiness, and tightness by keeping skin hydrated and well-moisturized.

 If you have…

-- Combo skin, oily skin, OR a short flight: A few spritzes of our Facial Spray with Aloe, Herbs and Rosewater will help instantly hydrate and refresh skin.
+A few spritzes of your favorite facial spray will help instantly hydrate and refresh skin.
 Use as needed throughout your flight and just before landing for an impossibly dewy complexion.

-- Imbalance.
-When skin is thrown into extreme conditions and suddenly experiences intense dehydration, oil glands are kicked into high gear in an attempt to compensate for lack of moisture.
-Dead skin cell buildup and excess oil clog pores, making way for—you guessed it – pimples.
+- Imbalance: When skin is thrown into extreme conditions and suddenly experiences intense dehydration, oil glands are kicked into high gear in an attempt to compensate for lack of moisture.
+Dead skin cell buildup and excess oil clog pores, making way for—you guessed it—breakouts.

-- Bobbi pins, clips, and hair ties.
-Keeping hair off your face can help prevent breakouts.
+- Bobbi pins, clips, or hair ties: Keeping hair off your face can help prevent breakouts.

-- Drying Cream.
-Feel a bump coming up?
+- Drying Cream: Feel a bump coming up?
 Dab a tiny amount onto the spot and blend well.
-Our Drying Cream is effective in helping dry up those small, under-the-skin blemishes and prevent them from getting any larger.
+Drying Cream is effective in helping dry up those small, under-the-skin blemishes and prevent them from getting any larger.